spnow/tuya/2015/hitcon-quals/phishingme-200/readme.md

 Description:

 Sent me a .doc, I will open it if your subject is "HITCON 2015"!
 Find the flag under my file system. p.s.
 I've enabled Macro for you. ^_________________^ phishing.me.hitcon.2015@gmail.com.

 Hint

-This challenge is all about macro.
-Requirement will be
+From the information, we know this challenge is all about macro.
+Requirement will be,

 - MS Windows
 - Ms Word with Macro
 - Email title with HITCON 2015
-- Email Address to phishing.me.hitcon.2015@gmail.com
+- - Email Address to phishing.me.hitcon.2015@gmail.com

  Once all this condition is fulfilled.
 We received an confirmation email from HITCON I've read your doc.
 Interesting